 The p-type material is electron deficient, and the n-type material has enough free electrons.
 When direct sunlight hits the surface of the solar panels, there is movement in the free electrons present.

 The sunlight charges these electrons, and a p-n exchange takes place.
 This exchange and sudden movement in the electrons generate electricity.
-The amount of current generated depends on the amount of activity experienced in the cell.
+The current generated depends on the amount of activity experienced in the cell.

 Traditional silicon solar panels use silicon as the primary material in the semiconductor.
-However, when it comes to thin-film solar panels, the material used for semiconductors can be Cadmium Telluride (CdTe), Gallium Arsenide (GaAs), etc.
+However, when it comes to thin-film solar panels, the materials used for semiconductors can be Cadmium Telluride (CdTe), Gallium Arsenide (GaAs), etc.

 Differences between thin-film solar panels and silicon-based panels

 As discussed above, thin-film solar panels differ greatly from the more commonly seen silicon solar panels.